-Extortion Asking or demanding money or something of value in return for protection or in connection with a threat to inflict harm. +Suspension (Up to 10 days) +Behavior Contract +Expulsion + Suspension + Expulsion Gangs An ongoing loosely or organized association of three or more persons, whether formal or non-formal that has a common name, sign, colors, clandestine purpose or symbols.
-This includes persons wearing, carrying or displaying gang paraphernalia and/or exhibiting behavior or gestures that symbolize gang membership.
-Hate Crime A criminal offense or threat against a person, or property or society that is motivated, in whole or in part, by the offender's bias against a race, color, national origin, ethnicity, gender, religion, disability or sexual orientation.
-This includes any crime that manifests evidence of prejudice based on race, religion, sexual orientation, or ethnicity +Suspension (Up to 10 days) +Behavior Contract + Suspension + Expulsion

-Dangerous Item/Destructive Devices (Distribution, Possession, Use) Robbery/Theft A dangerous item or destructive device that is used to cause bodily harm or used to intimidate another person including but not limited to: BB, paintball, stun, starter or pellet guns; knives less than 2.5 inches; or Tasers Intentional taking of an individual's or organization's property +Suspension (Up to 10 days) +Behavior Contract +Expulsion +Suspension (Up to 5 days) +Restitution +Expulsion + Suspension + Expulsion + Restitution + Expulsion Sexual Harassment Unwelcome sexual advances, request for sexual favors, or the verbal or physical conduct of a sexual nature constitutes sexual harassment when this conduct is offensive and objectionable, causes discomfort or humiliation or interferes with school performance.
-Includes: sexual comments, gestures, jokes or looks, being touched, grabbed or pinched in a sexual manner, flashing or mooning, spreading sexual rumors, and clothing pulled at, off, or down off in a sexual manner +Suspension (Up to 10 days) +Behavior Contract +Expulsion +Suspension +Expulsion Vandalism Deliberately defacing or destroying any school property +Suspension (Up to 10 days) +Restitution + Restitution + Expulsion Weapons (Possession, Sale or Distribution) Possession, use or distribution of any weapon including but not limited to handguns, rifles, shotguns, or knives at least 2.5 inches, electrical weapons, clubs, bombs, grenades, pipe bombs, or poisonous gases or similar devices that explode. +Suspension Pending Expulsion +Expulsion
+Extortion Asking or demanding money or something of value in return for protection or in connection with a threat to inflict harm. • Suspension (Up to 10 days) • Behavior Contract • Expulsion • Suspension • Expulsion Gangs An ongoing loosely or organized association of three or more persons, whether formal or non-formal that has a common name, sign, colors, clandestine purpose or symbols.
+This includes persons wearing, carrying or displaying gang paraphernalia and/or exhibiting behavior or gestures that symbolize gang membership. · Hate Crime A criminal offense or threat against a person, or property or society that is motivated, in whole or in part, by the offender's bias against a race, color, national origin, ethnicity, gender, religion, disability or sexual orientation.
+This includes any crime that manifests evidence of prejudice based on race, religion, sexual orientation, or ethnicity Suspension (Up to 10 days) Behavior Contract • Suspension • Expulsion Dangerous Item/Destructive Devices (Distribution, Possession, Use) A dangerous item or destructive device that is used to cause bodily harm or used to intimidate another person including but not limited to: BB, paintball, stun, starter or pellet guns; knives less than 2.5 inches; or Tasers Suspension (Up to 10 days) Behavior Contract Expulsion Suspension Expulsion Robbery/Theft Intentional taking of an individual's or organization's property Suspension (Up to 5 days) Restitution Expulsion Restitution Expulsion Sexual Harassment Unwelcome sexual advances, request for sexual favors, or the verbal or physical conduct of a sexual nature constitutes sexual harassment when this conduct is offensive and objectionable, causes discomfort or humiliation or interferes with school performance.
+Includes: sexual comments, gestures, jokes or looks, being touched, grabbed or pinched in a sexual manner, flashing or mooning, spreading sexual rumors, and clothing pulled at, off, or down off in a sexual manner Suspension (Up to 10 days) Behavior Contract Expulsion • Suspension • Expulsion Tobacco/Vaping Devices (Possession, Distribution or Use) The violation of laws, ordinances, or policies prohibiting the manufacture of, sale, distribution, purchase, transportation, possession or use of tobacco, e-cigarettes, vaping devices, or other products containing tobacco, nicotine or like substances.
+This would include the use of such products at school, school-sponsored events and on school-sponsored transportation.
+Suspension (Up to 10 days) Behavior Contract Expulsion • Suspension • Expulsion Vandalism Deliberately defacing or destroying any school property • Suspension (Up to 10 days) • Restitution Restitution Expulsion Weapons (Possession, Sale or Distribution) Possession, use or distribution of any weapon including but not limited to handguns, rifles, shotguns, or knives at least 2.5 inches, electrical weapons, clubs, bombs, grenades, pipe bombs, or Suspension Pending Expulsion • Expulsion poisonous gases or similar devices that explode.